Raven Cliff Falls (Georgia): Trail

 Raven Cliff Falls are reached by the Raven Cliffs Trail that follows Dodd Creek to the falls.
-The trail, which is about 5 miles round trip in length, is relatively easy to hike until near the end.
+The trail, which is about 5 mi round trip in length, is relatively easy to hike until near the end.
 From 2040 ft at the trailhead near Bear Den Creek the path slopes gently upward to 2600 ft at the base of the falls.
 Blue blazes mark the trail, which is easy to follow.

 The trailhead lies just off the Richard Russell Scenic Highway.
 From the parking area the trail runs northwest into a scenic valley teeming with mountain laurel, rhododendron, mixed hardwoods and moss-covered seepages.
 Along the way the trail passes smaller waterfalls, clear pools and cascading whitewater.
 The trail ends at an impressive 80 ft cliff formation split down the middle with Raven Cliff Falls in between.
 A steep path leading to the top of the cliff offers wonderful views of the valley and the creek below.

 While the trail is usually serene, it may be heavily visited during weekends.
 It is ideal for dayhikes and family outings.
 The area is also popular for primitive-style tent camping.
 Rappelling from the cliff face, once a popular activity, is no longer permitted.